xquery/mx/README.md

 In the ML application server set the following;

-    set root to where src/test-app is located in your environment
+    set root to where src/example-app is located in your environment

     set url rewriter to /mx-controller.xqy?mode=rewrite

     set error handler to /mx-controller.xqy?mode=error

-Once you have done the above you should be able to access the test-app
+Once you have done the above you should be able to access the example-app

     ex. http://localhost:9000/mx?flush=true